wiredtiger/wiredtiger/ext/storage_sources/azure_store/README.md

 ext/storage_sources/azure_store/test/run_azure_unit_tests
 ```

-To add any additional unit testing, add to the file `test_azure_connection.cpp`, alternatively if you
+To add any additional unit testing, add to the file `test_azure_connection.cpp`, alternatively if
-wish to add a new test file, add it to the `SOURCES` list in `create_test_executable()`
+the developer wishes to add a new test file, add it to the `SOURCES` list in
-(in `azure_store/test/CMakeLists.txt`).
+`create_test_executable()` (in `azure_store/test/CMakeLists.txt`).

 ## 5. Evergreen Testing
-Currently the Evergreen testing runs both `test_tiered19.py` and the unit tests in `test_azure_connection.cpp`.
-Should a developer wish to additional tests to the extension, they would first have to write the tests before adding it as a task to the evergreen.yml file.
+Currently the Evergreen testing runs both `test_tiered19.py` and the unit tests in
+`test_azure_connection.cpp`.
+Should a developer wish to additional tests to the extension, they
+would first have to write the tests before adding it as a task to the evergreen.yml file.

-Evergreen has hidden the connection string for Azure so it's necessary for the developer to store this in the environmental variable in Step 3.
+Additionally, Evergreen has hidden the connection string for Azure and this is stored within the
+Evergreen system.

-When creating a new task, a developer should note that the CMake binary should be set to the MongoDB V4 toolchain due to the CMake 3.13 minimum requirement.
+When creating a new task, a developer should note that the CMake binary should be set to the MongoDB
+V4 toolchain due to the CMake 3.13 minimum requirement.